 • Too much material for hot weather

-Made of a polyester and spandex blend, the material is quick-drying.
+Made of a polyester and spandex blend, the bra is quick-drying.
 Rabbit is known for creating incredibly comfortable clothing, and this bra aligns with the brand’s other offerings.
-It has a higher neckline allows for thicker shoulder straps that increase comfort and support.
-While all this extra material provides a lot of support, it felt too much for hot weather running and for times that we were wearing a pack.
+Its higher neckline allows for thicker shoulder straps that increase comfort and support.
+While all this extra material provides a lot of support, it felt too much for hot weather running and for times when we were wearing a pack.

 Bra Style: Compression | Materials: Polyester/Spandex | Support: Medium